Middlesex School All-School Read

 Each summer Middlesex School students and faculty, both new and returning, participate together in the All-School Read (ASR).
-It is an opportunity to think about topics of personal and political significance.
+The ASR is an opportunity to think about topics of personal and political significance.
 Successful texts engage our imagination, our conscience, and our intellect.
-They invite us to look critically and creatively at ourselves, as also at our communities and our world.
-For a list of past ASRs, click the link to right of this page.
+They invite us to look critically and creatively at ourselves, our communities, and our world.